 - I In the Physics toolbar, click 🔚 Boundaries and choose Face Load. - 2 Select Boundary 1 only. - 3 In the Settings window for Face Load, locate the Force section. - 4 From the Load type list, choose Pressure. - 5 In the p text field, type Pmaxpara.

-Add a parametrically decreasing edge load on the outer edges in the lateral direction as form of spring support in order to achieve numerical stability for this problem.
+Add a parametrically decreasing edge load on the outer edges in the lateral direction in form of a spring force in order to increase the numerical stability.
+Note that the local edge coordinate system is used.

 Edge Load I